 The employed masked language modeling loss is:

 where $f_p^T(\mathbf{T}_j|\mathbf{T}_{<j})$ computes the likelihood of the $j_\text{th}$ text token based on the previous ones.
 Here $\mathbf{T}$ refers to video captions.

-For training efficiency, we employ masking learning, aligning unmasked video tokens to tokens from other modalities first, then using full video tokens reconstruction shortly.
+To improve the training efficiency, we employ the masked learning strategy, aligning unmasked video tokens to tokens from other modalities first, then using full video tokens reconstruction shortly.
 Specifically, it consists of two steps as follows:

-\paragraph{Aligning Masked Visual-Language-Audio.} We freeze the audio encoder, focusing primarily on aligning visual and text features.
-We employ the complete set of image, video, and audio-video data for pre-training, where $\{M, T_{M'}\} \in \{ \{I, T_I\}, \{V, T_V\}, \{V, T_\textit{VAS}\}, \{\textit{VA}, T_\textit{VAS}\}\}$ in this training (the combinations denote the concatenated features from the used modalities).
+\paragraph{Aligning Masked Visual-Language-Audio.} We freeze the audio encoder and focus on aligning visual, audio, and text features.
+For pre-training, we use a comprehensive set of image, video, and audio-video data.
+The combinations of modalities used are represented as $\{M, T_{M'}\} \in \{ \{I, T_I\}, \{V, T_V\}, \{V, T_\textit{VAS}\}, \{\textit{VA}, T_\textit{VAS}\}\}$ where each pair denotes the concatenated features from the respective modalities.

-\paragraph{Unmasked Visual-Audio-Language Post-Pretraining.} We freeze the vision encoder to achieve joint alignment of audio, visual, and text features.
-We conduct post-pretraining using a small subset of image and video data (25M), along with the complete set of audio (0.5M) and audio-video data (50M).
-Given that the parameters of the largest ViT-6B model are frozen, we abandon masking strategies here for the consistency with the inference, minimizing the degradations on downstream performance brought by masking.
-Here $\{M, T_{M'}\} \in \{ \{I, T_I\}, \{V, T_V\}, \{A, T_{A}\}, \{V, T_\textit{VAS}\}, \{\textit{VA}, T_\textit{VA}\}\}\}$.
+\paragraph{Unmasked Visual-Audio-Language Post-Pretraining.} We freeze the vision encoder to jointly align audio, visual, and text features.
+Post-pretraining is conducted using a smaller subset of image and video data (25M samples), along with the full set of audio (0.5M samples) and audio-video data (50M samples).
+Since the parameters of the largest ViT-6B model are frozen, we do not use masking strategies in this phase to ensure consistency with the inference process and to minimize any performance degradation in downstream tasks.
+The modality combinations used here are $\{M, T_{M'}\} \in \{ \{I, T_I\}, \{V, T_V\}, \{A, T_{A}\}, \{V, T_\textit{VAS}\}, \{\textit{VA}, T_\textit{VA}\}\}\}$.